 Anyone aged 18 or older, especially those with assets, dependents, or specific wishes regarding their estate, should consider drafting a will.

-If you die without a will, your estate will be distributed according to intestacy laws, which may not reflect your wishes and can lead to unintended beneficiaries.
+If you die without a Will, your estate will be distributed according to intestacy laws, which may not reflect your wishes and can lead to unintended beneficiaries.

 You should specify asset distribution, appoint guardians for minor children, and outline any funeral wishes or charitable donations.

-Yes, you can and should update your will as life circumstances change, such as marriage, divorce, or the birth of children.
+Yes, you can and should update your Will as life circumstances change, such as marriage, divorce, or the birth of children.

 National Wills Week serves as a vital reminder of the importance of estate planning and making a will.
 Participating in initiatives such as this or engaging with free wills schemes allows individuals to safeguard their legacies.
-Embrace the importance of a well-crafted will and take that crucial step today.
+Embrace the importance of a well crafted Will and take that crucial step today.